mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 {% capture content %}

 ## Install and run your extension in Firefox for Android

-::: note alert
+::: note
-Persistent loading is not yet supported on Firefox for Android 79+.
-These instructions are for temporary installation.
+These instructions are for temporarily loading an extension.
+Instructions for persistent loading extensions in Firefox for Android Nightly can be found on [this blog post](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/).
 :::

 In your extension, ensure that you've included an application ID using the [browser_specific_settings](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) key in the `manifest.json`: